ODIN-fire/odin-rs/odin_build/doc/odin_build.md

 At runtime, ODIN applications use the following optional environment variables:

-- `ODIN_HOME` - the ODIN root directory to use
+- `ODIN_ROOT` - the ODIN root directory to use
 - `ODIN_EMBEDDED_ONLY` - use only embedded configs, no file system lookup
 - `ODIN_BIN_SUFFIX` - optional suffix for binary name (can be used to differentiate multiple concurrent `ODIN_BIN_NAME`/`CARGO_BIN_NAME` processes)
 - `ODIN_RELOAD_ASSETS` - if set asset lookup is not cached (useful for debugging javascript modules)

-Note that if you use `ODIN_HOME` to run applications outside of a workspace-dir (i.e. outside of a clones repository directory) you have to make sure your application does not rely on a config or asset that is normally kept in the repository - all configs and assets have to be copied into `ODIN_HOME` in this case.
+Note that if you use `ODIN_ROOT` to run applications outside of a workspace-dir (i.e. outside of a clones repository directory) you have to make sure your application does not rely on a config or asset that is normally kept in the repository - all configs and assets have to be copied into `ODIN_ROOT` in this case.

 At build-time, ODIN uses the following environment variables to provide build script input